Emergency planning for carers

 In an emergency, the card can be used to let a 24 hour emergency call centre know that you are a carer and the person you care for needs help.

 We will try to reach your emergency contacts if you have provided any.
 If they are able to take over caring responsibility we'll update them about your situation.

-If they can’t provide care, are unavailable or you do not have any emergency contacts, we will arrange care for the person you care for.
+If they can’t provide care, aren't available or you do not have any emergency contacts, we'll tell the emergency services, health services or social care services.

 Who can register

 You can get a Carer’s Emergency Card if you give unpaid care to a family member, friend or neighbour because they’re:

 - affected by mental ill health